-This is now the second report we have published to provide non-financial information from the Energie AG Group, Upper Austria’s largest utility company.
-The topics covered in this report have become increasingly strategically important in light of growing public concern about the climate, so it is imperative that Energie AG has a uniform approach.
+This is now the third report we have published to provide non-financial information from the Energie AG Group, Upper Austria’s largest utility company.
+The topics covered in this report have increasingly gained strategic importance in light of the intensifying discussions about the security of supply and waste management as well as climate protection, making it imperative for Energie AG to employ a clear and uniform approach.

-Energie AG also thinks about future generations and consistently seek to put environmental, social and public welfare issues at the forefront of our agenda.
+Energie AG consistently seeks to put environmental, social and public welfare issues at the forefront of our agenda.
 We hope that this report on non-financial information gives you an opportunity to find out more about our activities and we look forward to working together with you as we continue to pursue sustainable development.

 Chief Executive Officer

 Chairman of the Management Board